tacoinfra/kiln/docs/config.md

 ## network NETWORK

-Name of a network (mainnet, babylonnet, zeronet) or a network ID to monitor.
+Name of a network (e.g mainnet, mumbainet), url of network config or network ID to monitor.
 If blank, use contents of 'config/network'.
 If also blank, default to 'mainnet'.

 ## tzscan-api-uri URL